GarrettF24/Weather-App/README.md

 #### MVP
-1. On submiting a search, value will call on api using axios.get
-2. Append returned info from api call to div that holds temp, forecast and append that div to container and style with flex box.
-3. Mild background color that seems to be raised slightly(make div container slightly raised) so it appears divs rest on background instead of part of it.
+1. User will search by location, either city/state or region/country, or all 3.
+Current weather(CW) will be returned.
+2. On the return the locations CW will be shown in middle of screen.
+3. The background of the CW will appear slightly raised, as if the CW box is sitting atop the background body, as opposed to appearing to be apart of it.
-4. Background on divs dark color and get lighter toward outsides to draw attention to forecast/info.
+4. CW background will also be dark but as it extends out will get lighter to draw attention to relevant info.
-5. On hover the div will increase in size marginally and slight light box shadow.
-And increase of 1px in border size.
-All string/containers of strings in stark contrast to containers to make relevant info pop out a bit more.
-6. Media query that collapses all the divs on top of each other for mobile/tablet size
+5. When the mouse pointer is over the CW, the size will increase marginally and become slightly more emphasized.
+(Once multiply weather boxes are rendered it will draw attention to current weather box.
+6. If site viewed on mobile or tablet the scale of webpage will be adjusted accordingly to fit.
+Elements on webpage will be stacked neatly on top of one another.

 #### PostMVP
-1. Add in a future forcast underneath the current search's day's weather
+1. Add in a future forcast underneath the current search's day's weather.
-2. Create functionality that has a drop down on div load that represents the weather in emojis(if(rain))rain coat), (if(temp>80))hotface).
-3. On addEventListener('mouseover', showStrings(emojis) a string will pop up on div with relevant "friendly saying".
-On mouseover snowflake "Dress warm, don't want you to catch a chill!"(possibly find api for "sayings" and connect winter/cold weather sayings to cold weather emojis, hot weather sayings for hot weather emojis, etc.)
-4. On drop down emojis opacity fills in starting from bottom to create drawer opening effect.
-Addeventlistener.
-When "drawer” closes top of emoji filters out to create shutting effect.
-Links on top of site to other weather sites.
-5. For further down the line possibly- Add animation on emojis relevant to emoji/weather.
-Raining/snowflakes, swaying tree branches.
+2. When CW loads, a drop down display will appear underneath with emojis that are relevant to CW.
+(Example, if it is raining, a raincoat emoji will appear.)
+3. When the mouse passes over an emoji, a text box will appear with a relevant phrase to the CW emoji.
+(Example, if mouse passes over raincoat phrase will say "Stay dry out there, wouldn't want to catch a cold!")
+4. When the drop down display occurs, the emojis will appear similar to when a drawer is opened.
+When drop down display closes a similar effect will happen on emojis to simulate a closing drawer.
+5. Emojis will also have relevant animations.(Example, if it's raining then raindrops will appear on/around raincoat.

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

 |  Day | Deliverable | Status